edwardcallahan/conductr-ansible/README.md

 `ENABLE_ROLES` defaults to "true."
 When set to "true," `-Dconductr.resource-provider.match-offer-roles=on` is added to ConductR's `conf/application.ini` to enable role matching.
 Use "false" to disable.

 `INSTALL_DOCKER` defaults to "true."
-When set to "true," the Docker apt repository is used to install lxc-docker for ConductR non-root usage.
+When set to "true," the Docker apt repository is used to install Docker for ConductR-Agent usage.
 Use "false" to disable.
+Use `docker/files/dockercfg` for DockerHub credentials.

 `CONDUCTR_PRIVATE_ROLES` is a list and defaults to `web` and `elasticsearch` if not specified.
 To append additional role, e.g. `GPU` specify the following within the vars file: